kovalen95/movies_service/README.md

-# Mocies Service
+# Movies Service

-A django app where u can add a lot of diffrent Dishes and diffrent Menus
+A python script to save your favourite films in CSV file!

 ## Tech
 * [Python3]()